avillapalos/chat-nestjs-api/README.md

     sh local.sh start

-**WARNING**: Node and postres containers don't connect well in Mac, due to the following issue:
+**WARNING**: Node and postres containers don't connect well in **Mac**, due to the following issue:

+    Error: connect ECONNREFUSED 172.20.0.2:5432 at TCPConnectWrap.afterConnect [as oncomplete]

 ## Run the tests